Dr. Natasha Baker, Deputy Superintendent

 Phone: (314) 953-5036

-As Hazelwood’s Deputy Superintendent, Dr. Baker is responsible for serving as a cabinet-level executive team member, reporting directly to the Superintendent of Schools, providing administrative leadership, planning, organizing, implementing, directing, maintaining, and supporting assigned activities, under the direction of the Superintendent.
+As Hazelwood’s Deputy Superintendent, Dr. Baker is responsible for serving as a cabinet-level executive team member who reports directly to the Superintendent of Schools.
+As Deputy, Dr. Baker provides administrative leadership by planning, organizing, implementing, directing, maintaining, and supporting assigned activities across the district under the direction of the Superintendent.
 Dr. Baker is the leader responsible for overseeing and aligning critical district administrative functions, processes, and special projects that engage multiple divisions.